Misinformation on the virus is proving highly contagious

 “People only want to hear what they already think they know,” she said.

-Associated Press writers Eric Tucker in Washington and Amy Forliti in Minneapolis contributed to this report.
+Associated Press writers Beatrice Dupuy in New York, Eric Tucker in Washington, and Amy Forliti in Minneapolis contributed to this report.